OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 Specifically, the testing strategy proceeds as follows:

 1. Login to `www.example.com` as Alice and reach the page under test;
-2. Find the cookies which satisfy either of the following cookie leakage conditions:
+2. Find the cookies which satisfy either of the following conditions:
-    * no HSTS adoption and the `Secure` attribute is not set
+    * in case there is no HSTS adoption, the `Secure` attribute is not set;
-    * partial HSTS<sup>[2](#myfootnote2)</sup> adoption, the `Secure` attribute is not set and the Domain attribute is set to a parent domain;
+    * in case there is partial HSTS<sup>[2](#myfootnote2)</sup> adoption, the `Secure` attribute is not set and the Domain attribute is set to a parent domain;

-3. Clear all the other cookies from the browser;
+   then, clear all the other cookies from the browser;
-4. Perform the operation under test;
+3. Perform the operation under test;
-5. Check: has the operation been performed?
+4. Check: has the operation been performed?
 If yes, report as insecure;
-6. Clear the cookies from the browser;
+5. Clear the cookies from the browser;
-7. Login to `www.example.com` as the attacker and reach the page under test;
+6. Login to `www.example.com` as the attacker and reach the page under test;
-8. Restore in the browser the cookies previously kept at step 2;
+7. Restore in the browser the cookies previously kept at step 2;
-9. Perform again the operation under test;
+8. Perform again the operation under test;
-10. Clear the cookies from the browser and login to `www.example.com` as Alice;
+9. Clear the cookies from the browser and login to `www.example.com` as Alice;
-11. Check: has the operation been performed?
+10. Check: has the operation been performed?
 If yes, report as insecure.

-<a name="myfootnote1">1</a>: A secure cookie is only sent to the server when a request is made with the `https:` scheme.

-<a name="myfootnote2">2</a>: We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

 ## Tools

 - [OWASP ZAP](https://www.zaproxy.org)
 - [JHijack - a numeric session hijacking tool](https://sourceforge.net/projects/jhijack/)

+## Notes

+<a name="myfootnote1">1</a>: A secure cookie is only sent to the server when a request is made with the `https:` scheme.

+<a name="myfootnote2">2</a>: We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

 ## References